-Fees for 2023-2024 were £3150.
+Yearly fees for 2025-2026 are £3550.
 We aim to keep fees as reasonable as possible.
 Each year, we review fees for training in April and update our information online accordingly.
-We do not anticipate a significant increase - please use last year's figure as a guide.
+The fee remains the same for each year of the course, but is subject to a CPI or 2% annual increase, whichever is the greater.